By Priority — Quick Answer

 Botswana or Tanzania (Serengeti luxury)

 Honeymoon priorities are typically privacy, photography opportunities, and couple-focused amenities (plunge pools, private dining).
-Botswana's Okavango private concessions deliver all three with almost zero vehicle density.
-Tanzania's Serengeti luxury camps (Singita Faru Faru, Four Seasons Bilila) offer similar privacy with easier logistics.
-South Africa's Sabi Sand and Cape Winelands combo works for honeymoons that want wildlife + wine.
-Avoid Kenya's Mara for July–September honeymoons — the crowds undermine the romance.
+Botswana's Okavango concessions deliver all three with almost zero vehicle density.
+Tanzania's Serengeti luxury camps (Singita Faru Faru, Four Seasons Bilila) match the privacy with simpler logistics.
+South Africa's Sabi Sand plus Cape Winelands works for honeymoons that want wildlife plus wine.
+Skip Kenya's Mara for July–September honeymoons — peak crowding undermines the romance.

 Priority — Bucket-List